isofarro/zettel-link-notes/api-tests.md

 - All POST requests must include the `Content-Type: application/json` header
 - The database is automatically initialized when the server starts
 - Term IDs start from 1 and increment sequentially
+- Metadata is stored as a JSON object directly in the notes table
+- Terms are stored as an array of term IDs directly in the notes table